Diegow3b/Diegow3b/README.md

 ## Hey!
 How are you? 👋

-My name is Diego Vinicius, Fullstack Developer with Angular/React e Python/Node
+My name is Diego Vinicius, Senior Software Engineer with Python/Node

 - :office_worker: Senior Software Engineer at **Trio**
-- :blue_heart: My Stack: Angular, Ionic, Python, TypeScript, AWS, NodeJS, React, Heroku and a bunch more.
+- :blue_heart: My Stack: Python & NodeJS.

 ---